I create life-affirming paintings that communicate the rough beauty present in our human brokenness and healing.

 Art Education

-Compass Atilier, Kensington, MD
+Compass Atelier, Kensington, Maryland

-Master copyist program, National Gallery of Art
+Master copyist program, National Gallery of Art, Washington, DC (ongoing)

 Community Service